mirochaj/ares/doc/example_pop_sps.rst

 	spectral synthesis on an entire population of galaxies all at once.
 The first dimension of the SFH arrays corresponds to galaxy ID number.

-Now, to pass these histories to *ares* directly and bypass all the usual SFH-generating machinery, use the ``pop_histories`` parameter:
+Now, to pass these histories to *ARES* directly and bypass all the usual SFH-generating machinery, use the ``pop_histories`` parameter:

 ::